============================================================

 memory_recall_detailstringsnippetsnippet or full (memory detail)

-themestringdarkUI theme: dark or light
+themestringdarkUI theme, typically dark or light

 ultra_enabledboolfalseEnable Ultra daemon